omarreda06/SQL_Project_Data_Job_Analysis-main/README.md

 | 113       | c++        | 11            | 98958       |
 | 186       | sas        | 63            | 98902       |
 | 7         | sas        | 63            | 98902       |
-*Table of the most optimal skills for data analyst sorted by salary*
+*"Table of the most optimal skills for data analyst sorted by salary"*

 # What I Learned